janouwehand/iis-native-waf/README.md

 ## Logging

-Blocked requests are logged to a configurable file.
+Blocked requests are logged to a file.

 Example log entry: